Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces

-Reconfigurable intelligent surfaces (RISs) have been recently proposed to address this problem and find energy-efficient techniques with low-cost hardware (e.g., metasurface-based transmitters in~\cite{DiRenzo_2020}, RIS-aided antennas in~\cite{Jamali_2021}, and transmitter-type RIS in~\cite{Basar_2021}).
-An RIS is a planar array consisting of tunable elements that reflect the incident electromagnetic signal with a desired phase/amplitude adjustment without using RF chains or introducing a processing delay.
-RISs can be either passive~\cite{Huang_2007, Hum_2014, Nayeri_2015, He_2019, Tsilipakos_2020} or active~\cite{Larsonn_2021, LiuK_2022, Zhang_2023} and can be controlled and reconfigured almost in real time~\cite{Cui_2014}.
-They can be either reflecting (where the signal is reflected from the surface) or transmitting (where the signal is transmitted in the forward direction),\footnote{The main difference between reflective and transmitting RIS is that the latter uses a pair of patches (one in each half-plane) for receiving and transmitting, whereas the former reuses the same patch for receiving and reflecting~\cite{Jamali_2021, Xie_2023}; nevertheless, both types can accurately be described by the same equivalent lumped circuit model~\cite{Abeywickrama_2020, Dajer_2022}.
-In general, reflective RISs are less complex (thanks to the easier placement of the control system for the phase shifters on the back side of the surface) and have a larger gain (due to the metal ground plane that reflects the entire incident wave).} but, more recently, simultaneously reflecting and transmitting RISs have been also considered~\cite{Xu_2021}.
-RISs can be deployed either far away from or in close proximity to the transmitting source.
-In the former case, the RIS is part of the wireless channel that can be dynamically controlled so that a smart radio environment can be realized~\cite{Wu_2019, DiRenzo_2020, LiuY_2021, Ma_2021, Schroeder_2022, Guo_2023}.
-In the latter case, instead, the RIS is embedded into the transmit architecture; namely, the whole system acts as a feed antenna, and the channel between the source and the RIS is fixed and can be properly designed during manufacturing~\cite{Abdelrahman_2017, Pham_2019, Hasani_2019}.
+To address these limitations, reconfigurable intelligent surfaces (RISs) have recently emerged as an energy-efficient and cost-effective alternative, finding applications in metasurface-based transmitters~\cite{DiRenzo_2020}, RIS-aided antennas~\cite{Jamali_2021}, and transmitter-type RISs~\cite{Basar_2021}.
+An RIS is a planar array of tunable elements capable of reflecting incident electromagnetic signals with desired phase and/or amplitude adjustments, without the need for RF chains or significant processing delays.
+RISs can be passive~\cite{Huang_2007, Hum_2014, Nayeri_2015, He_2019, Tsilipakos_2020} or active~\cite{Larsonn_2021, LiuK_2022, Zhang_2023} and can be controlled and reconfigured almost in real time~\cite{Cui_2014}.
+They can be either reflecting (where the signal is reflected from the surface) or transmitting (where the signal is transmitted in the forward direction),\footnote{The primary distinction between reflective and transmitting RIS is that the latter uses a pair of patches (one in each half-plane) for receiving and transmitting, whereas the former reuses the same patch for receiving and reflecting~\cite{Jamali_2021, Xie_2023}; nevertheless, both types can accurately be described by the same equivalent lumped circuit model~\cite{Abeywickrama_2020, Dajer_2022}.
+In general, reflective RISs are less complex (thanks to the easier placement of the control system for the phase shifters on the back side of the surface) and have a larger gain (due to the metal ground plane that reflects the entire incident wave).} but, more recently, simultaneously reflecting and transmitting RISs have also been considered~\cite{Xu_2021}.
+RISs can be deployed remotely, forming a dynamically controllable smart radio environment~\cite{Wu_2019, DiRenzo_2020, LiuY_2021, Ma_2021, Schroeder_2022, Guo_2023}, or integrated into the transmit architecture, acting as a feed antenna with a fixed and pre-designed source-RIS channel~\cite{Abdelrahman_2017, Pham_2019, Hasani_2019}.